jameshanlon/cheese/pages/pre-survey-guide.md

   temperature).

-- Switch off/stop any wood burners, open fires, Agas/Rayburns, gas fires etc.
+- Switch off/stop any wood burners, open fires, Agas/Rayburns, gas fires etc. two hours before the survey.
 This is important since we will reduce the pressure inside the house during the survey, and this might draw exhaust gases or smoke into the house.

 - For the same reason, block chimneys (with a pillow or cushion in a plastic bag, or a chimney balloon) and cover any open fireplaces to prevent soot from